SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/organize/deleted-items-and-headings.md

 ## Undo deletion

-If you have deleted an item or a heading and later decide you do not want to remove it from the list in Settings and maintenance, you can undo your deletion in Settings and maintenance.
+If you delete an item or a heading and later decide you do not want to remove it from the list in Settings and maintenance, you can undo your deletion in Settings and maintenance.

 1. [!include[Go to Lists](../includes/goto-lists.md)]